 How should resident physicians look for a medical job?
 What steps should they take to find a position they’ll be satisfied with?
 The timing certainly is essential.

 Most physicians generally start looking for positions early in their PGY-3 year.
 Some specialties will even sign contracts in their PGY-2 year if they’re not going into fellowship.
 If a physician is moving from residency into fellowship, they usually won’t start looking until the end of their last year of residency.
 Or maybe it’s a multiple-year fellowship.
 Maybe at the beginning of the last year of their fellowship as well.
 There are several ways physicians can find jobs.

 How Physicians In Residency Can Look For A Job

-Now, it can vary wildly in location, and location is very important to some while not as important to others.
+It can vary wildly in location, and location is crucial to some while less important to others.
 So, it can go all over the place if you get leads from fellow residents or fellows.
-One way is to talk to colleagues, mentors, or other people you’ve met in training.
+One way is to talk to colleagues, mentors, or others you’ve met in training.
 And that’s also a great way of determining the market value at the time.

 Anyone coming out of training needs to be in an environment where they can learn.
 Or they’ll have mentors with whom they’ll feel safe and have an opportunity to grow.

 I often see it, especially in rural environments, where they need a specialty.
 They’re willing to throw a bunch of cash at somebody.
 But they’ll be the only ones in their specialty out there.
 Like there’ll be no others, no one to learn from, train with, or pick someone’s brain, at least locally.
 Those scenarios are challenging.
 Some physicians can thrive in that environment, but it’s more complicated for others.
 So, I think they need to consider that.